Phthalates would promote the development of uterine fibroids

 While living with uterine fibroids can be physically painful, having a hysterectomy is especially stressful for women who want to get pregnant, says Saudia Davis, a 46-year-old from Chicago.

 In August 2021, her fibroids had grown very quickly, and her belly had swollen.
 “It looked like I was four to seven months pregnant,” she explains.
 The tumors caused her severe pain in her left buttock and she suffered from incontinence whenever she sneezed or coughed.
 Ms. Davis had a hysterectomy this year.
-“I had to make up my mind that I could never carry a child by myself,” she confides.
+“I had to make up my mind that I might never carry a child by myself,” she confides.
 “My fibroids were so big and embedded in the uterus that they had to be removed. »

 Neither she nor her doctors know why she developed these tumors, or what caused them to suddenly grow.
 Studies show that, compared to white women, black women, like Ms. Davis, are two to three times more likely to develop fibroids ; their tumors are also larger and more numerous.
 Their symptoms are therefore more severe, and they are logically more likely to have a hysterectomy.
 It remains to determine the role of ethnicity in this phenomenon.

 Ms Davis wonders if her fibroids might be from the hair care she used for years until she was 42 to straighten her curly hair.
-These products sometimes contain phthalates and their use could potentially be linked to uterine fibroids.
+These products sometimes contain phthalates and their use might potentially be linked to uterine fibroids.

 However, it is difficult to establish a causal link, according to Kyungho Choi, a health-environment scientist at Seoul National University in South Korea.
 It takes hours for phthalates to enter our bodies, and levels can fluctuate orders of magnitude each day, he explains.
 Exposure levels should be determined at the onset of illness, but this is almost impossible to do in real life.